toptal/granite/docs/tutorial.md

 end
 ```

-And also a default business action was added with the shared subject:
+And also a default business action was added to the shared subject:

 ```
 class BA::Book::BusinessAction < BaseAction